skip to main content

 3. Monitoring academic progress.

-3. Responsibilities can be shared between an administrator and school staff.
-Schools will match staff members with the responsibilities that best meet the needs of the students and the school.
+3. Responsibilities can be shared between an administrator and HCPSS school-based employees.
+Schools will match employees with the responsibilities that best meet the needs of the students and the school.

-4. For supplemental digital education courses, the school will provide information on a student’s progress and final credits earned to the student and the student’s parent.
+4. The school and the Innovative Pathways Program Office will coordinate to provide information on a student’s progress and final credits earned to the student and the student’s parent.

 VIII.
 Technology Access